I’d be willing to bet that at the end of the day, your BIGGEST expense over your career will be TAXES.

 Here’s the breakdown of how the use of a deferred sales trust works:

-- A third-party trust is formed that will be managed by a third-party trustee.
+- A third party trust is formed that will be managed by a third-party company or trustee.

 - The capital asset is sold to the trust (not individual) using an installment contract or installment sale contract.